Masaumi Shimizu

-Masaumi Shimizu (清水 将海, Shimizu Masaumi) is a Japanese former professional baseball Catcher,and current the fourth squad battery coach for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).

-He previously played for the Chiba Lotte Marines, the Chunichi Dragons, and the Fukuoka SoftBank Hawks.
+Masaumi Shimizu (清水 将海, Shimizu Masaumi) is a Japanese former professional baseball catcher, and current second squad battery coach for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+He played in NPB for the Chiba Lotte Marines, Chunichi Dragons, and Hawks.

 Early baseball career

 Shimizu went on to Aoyama Gakuin University, where he won the 1996 Japan National Collegiate Baseball Championship with classmates Tadahito Iguchi, Shinji Kurano, and Toshikazu Sawazaki.
 They also defeated Sumitomo Metal Industries, a corporate baseball club, in the 1996 All-Japan Amateur Baseball Championship in their senior year.